vincedarley/homebridge-plugin-bwaspa/README.md

 If the water flow sensor discovers a fault (which it checks for every ten minutes), and you then fix the issue (change/clean filters, etc), the spa does not actually notify that the fault has been corrected.
 However if you turn the spa off/on then a priming event will take precedence and through this plugin the fault will no longer be reported to Homekit.
 If you don't turn the spa off/on, then the fault will only be reset in Homekit the following day.

-Some spas have a "blower" or a "mister".
-No support for those at present.
+Some spas have a "blower", "mister", and up to two 'aux' devices.
+This plugin does not support these at present (although the code does detect if they exist or not on your spa) - it would be pretty simple to add support for them.

+No current support for setting the heatmode of the spa ('ready at rest', etc).

 ## Improvements